moiwiister/storage-account-b/README.md

 # storage-account-b

-This repo shows that the B team can re-use published modules in the private registry in the TFC organization.
+This repo shows that the B team can re-use published modules in the private registry in the Terraform Cloud (TFC) organization.